 After soaking up the knowledge through video lectures and reading materials, you are usually met with a quiz that will test your knowledge.
 Depending on the course, the first learning week might not include a quiz, but every course on Coursera (that I’ve seen) has included quizzes at some point in the curriculum.
 Peer-graded assignments usually start later on in the syllabus, as they already require a considerable amount of knowledge and skills in the students.

 It should be noted, however, that not all of these features are free to access.
 In most cases, auditing an online course on Coursera is free, meaning that you can review all of the learning material at no cost.
 Auditing, however, does not include quizzes and peer-graded assignments.
-For me personally, the quizzes and assignments are the most fun parts of taking a Coursera course, so it’s a bit of a bummer that they are behind a paywall.
+For me personally, the quizzes and assignments are the most educational (and fun!) parts of taking a Coursera course, so there is a strong motivating factor to pay for the course.

 Are Coursera courses accredited?

 Yes, all Coursera courses are fully accredited by universities.
 Accreditation gives certifications significantly more value, which is why Coursera’s certificates are sought-after.
-After all, online certificates mean very little if they are issued by a random individual.
+After all, online certificates mean very little if they are issued by a random individual or organization.
 University-backed certifications, on the other hand, are generally seen as trustworthy by employers.

 Auditing Coursera courses for free